 Use playlists to organize your YouTube content

-The more video marketing content you create for YouTube, the easier it is for your channel to get messy and confusing.
-That will without a doubt make your channel less appealing for new subscribers.
+The more video marketing content you create for YouTube, the easier it is for your channel to get messy.
+If that happens, you’re bound to lose out on engagement.

-To keep some sense of order to this, playlists are vital.
+To keep some sense of order to everything, playlists are vital.

-Creating different playlists allow you to group your videos into categories and organize your channel better.
-It makes it much easier for people to navigate through your channel and find the content they want (and the content you want them to find!).
+Creating different playlists allows you to group your videos into categories and organize your channel better.
+It makes it much easier for people to navigate your channel and find the content they want (and the content you want them to find!).

-Not only that, playlists also appeal to your viewers’ desire to binge.
-For example, if you have a series of video blogs around similar topics (like we do!) having all these in a playlist make it more likely that people will discover other content you’ve created at the same time.
+Not only that, but playlists also appeal to your viewers’ desire to binge.
+For example, if you have a series of video blogs around similar topics (like I do!), having all these in a playlist makes it more likely that people will discover other content you’ve created at the same time.